You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and reduce the risk of heart disease.
-It works by inhibiting the production of cholesterol in the liver, thereby lowering low-density lipoprotein (LDL) or "bad" cholesterol levels in the blood.
+Lipitor, also known as Atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the bloodstream.
+Lipitor is commonly prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.

 A Study on Avocado Intake and Lipitor Efficacy